 - Meanwhile, cut the mini bell peppers in half, leaving the stems intact and removing the ribs and seeds with a paring knife.

 - Place the mini bell pepper halves on the prepared baking sheet and fill them as much as you can with the turkey mixture.

 - Bake for 15 minutes at 350 degrees.

-- Remove from oven, sprinkle on cheese, and bake for 5 more minutes, until cheese is melted.
+- Remove from oven, sprinkle on the 1 cup of cheese, and bake for 5 more minutes, until cheese is melted.

 - Garnish with green onions and serve.

 - Since ground turkey comes in 1 lb. portions usually, I went ahead and doubled the ingredients (using a whole can of black beans) and saved the extra for filling tortillas, serving with fried eggs, etc. throughout the week.
 You can also freeze extra filling for future stuffed mini peppers.

 - For an even lower-carb version, use 1 lb. ground turkey and omit the black beans and corn.
 If you want, you can add a lower carb vegetable, such as zucchini, tomatoes, etc. to the mix.